DraconianBeryl/incursions/docs/gdd.md

       level spell slot they gain two second level slots), so a high-level wizard can cast spells like "Scorching Ray" all day long, but it would take a ritual to cast a single "Fireball".
+      Along with this lack of high-level spells, almost everyone gets cantrips.
 2. Uses a version of "tech" that is based on magic.
 I think that the dynamics of having a blurry dichotomy between tech and magic will complicate and distract from some of the other mechanics I want to develop, such as corruption based on "alien" magic.
    1. Iron, and its alloys, will absorb all flavors of magic, so it tends to not be used for things.
 The precise mechanics of this are TBD, but it is limited.
+It's entirely probable that no one has bothered yet to do any systematic research into this effect.
    2. Iron ore can be transformed into an ore for "Adamant", a metal that will generally play the role of steel.
    3. Copper ore can be similarly transformed into an ore for